sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 ## Issues
 - **`X!`** in the OSD `GPS Satellites` field indicates the flight controller isn't receiving a valid data signal from the GPS.
 - No GPS lock: often due to electric noise from flight controller or other equipment such as 1.2ghz video TX.
-Try getting the GPS as far away as possible from electric noise emitting parts as the FC, ESC´s or power cables.
+Try getting the GPS as far away as possible from electric noise emitting parts as the FC, ESCs or power cables.
 Placing the GPS on a mast is also a common way, you can further try shielding with aluminum or copper foil.
 Don´t place the GPS inside the frame.
 - "Toilet bowling": in the beginning the copter holds its position and then starts to make bigger and bigger circles, you probably have your magnetometer not calibrated correctly or it’s interfered from the magnetic field of your power lines or the beeper.
 If you are using your FC onboard mag, try to place the the FC as far away as possible from the magnetic interference causing parts e.g. mounting it on/under the top plate on small racers.
 - 3.3V GPS units, such as the GPS from 3DR should not be powered by the flight controller's 3.3V pin along with a Spektrum (or other DSM) receiver.
 The current draw can cause the Spektrum receiver to brownout.
 Instead use a 3.3V regulator and power the GPS from the BEC or separate battery.